Laura writes from the Pacific Northwest. She explores topics on relationships, mind-body wellness, social issues, and lifestyle.

 Lincoln City is further down the Oregon Coast, about 80 miles south of Seaside.
 You will pass several beautiful locations between the two, such as Cannon Beach and Tillamook.
 Lincoln City is one of my favorites because it's a tradition for my family to go there and shack up in the same hotel each time.
 We all go to the beach, then at night my husband and I sneak away to gamble at the local casino while the grandparents babysit our daughter.

 Chinook Winds is a great casino.
-It has a live entertainment and a wonderful seafood buffet.
+It has live entertainment and a wonderful seafood buffet.
 As far as lodging, I like to stay about 30 minutes outside of town at Cape Kiwanda.
 This town has a neighboring state park and an exquisite hotel (or an RV park).
 All the rooms have an ocean view and there's an on-site spa.
 Pelican Pub and Brewery, with its tasty seafood menu, is located right across the street.

 Watch Sea Life at the Aquarium in Newport

-Newport is also home of the Oregon Coast Aquarium, which has many enchanting exhibits.
+Newport is also home to the Oregon Coast Aquarium, which has many enchanting exhibits.
 For example, you can check out "Passages of the Deep," where you are completely surrounded by water and ocean life, wall to wall and floor to ceiling.
 You are basically inside a giant aquarium.

 Go on a Dune Buggy Ride in Florence